Alexander Pokryshkin: Early experiences

 In the autumn of 1941 Pokryshkin, flying a MiG-3 (possibly winter-camouflaged), took off in sleet and rain conditions after two other pilots had crashed on takeoff.
 His mission was to locate von Kleist's 1st Panzer Group, which had been stopped in front of Shakhty, and then their position lost by the Soviet forces.
 After some time flying at low altitude, low on gasoline, in bad weather, he finally found them, and was able to return safely to base with this critical information.
 For the successful completion of this mission, he was awarded the Order of Lenin.

 When the German summer offensive of 1942 began, part of 16th Guards Fighter Aviation Regiment had been re-equipped with the Yakovlev Yak-1 fighter, including Pokryshkin's squadron.
 In that period Pokryshkin flew missions escorting Su-2 and Il-2 Shturmovik aircraft, and frequently was engaged by German fighters.
 On 17 July 1942, during a dogfight with Bf 109s, he became separated from his wingman Konstantin Figichov, and was jumped by a Rotte of Bf 109G-2 "Gustavs" flown by the experte Feldwebel Hans Dammers and his wingman Unteroffizier Kurt Keiser (7./JG 52).
-Initially Pokryshkin dived to escape, but realizing that the heavier and faster Gustavs would catch him, he performed a chandelle and then a barrel roll.
+Initially Pokryshkin dove to escape, but realizing that the heavier and faster Gustavs would catch him, he performed a chandelle and then a barrel roll.
 This caused the Germans to overshoot, and then Pokryshkin shot down (and killed) Keiser at short range.
 Dammers attacked Pokryshkin shortly afterwards, damaging his Yak-1.
 But once more Pokryshkin performed a barrel roll, forced Dammers to slide forward, and then shot down the German ace.

 In the late summer of 1942, his regiment was recalled from the front lines to convert to a new fighter type, the Bell P-39 Airacobra.
 While training in the rear, Pokryshkin frequently clashed with the regiment's new commander, Isayev (the former regimental navigator), who could not stand his criticism of Soviet air combat doctrine.
 Isayev fabricated a court-martial case, accusing Pokryshkin of cowardice, insubordination, and disobeying orders.
 Pokryshkin was grounded, removed from the regiment's headquarters, and had his Party membership cancelled.
 However, he was helped by his squadron mates, the regimental political commissar, and the divisional commanders, and he was soon vindicated.
 The 216 Fighter Aviation Division's leadership dismissed the case against him, and had him reinstated.